garylirocks/quickrefs/azure.markdown

 - Two types: **Delete** or **Read-only**
 - Can be applied at different levels: subscriptions, resource groups, and individual resources
 - Are inherited from higher levels;
-- Apply regardless of RBAC permissions, even you are the owner , you still need to remove the lock before delete the resource;
+- Apply regardless of RBAC permissions, even you are the owner, you still need to remove the lock before deleting a resource;

-### Resource Group Manager (RGM)
+### Azure Resource Manager (ARM)

 ![Resource manager](images/azure_resource-manager.png)

-Resource Group Manager (RGM) is the management layer which allows you automate the deployment and configuration of resources;
+Azure Resource Manager (ARM) is the management layer which allows you automate the deployment and configuration of resources;

 ### Resource Manager templates